What is the test for promissory estoppel?

 Can estoppel apply in the municipal context?
 (Newfoundland and Labrador, Canada)

-What is the test for proportionality in disclosure of documents?
+What is indemnity and what is the test for indemnity?
 (Newfoundland and Labrador, Canada)

-What is the implied term in a commercial contract?
+What is the defence of fair comment in a defamation case?
 (Newfoundland and Labrador, Canada)

 When does a judicial review involve a matter of contractual interpretation?
 (Newfoundland and Labrador, Canada)

-What is the effect of striking the entirety of the entire action?
+What is the test for applying for a judicial review of an allegation of bias?
 (Newfoundland and Labrador, Canada)

 X